bobdobs/claymore-ethereum-log-genereator/README.md

 ## Setup and requirements
 Simply download or clone repository.
 The only requirement is PHP with cURL.
-The script is testet and works fine on both Linux and Windows.
+The script is tested and works fine on both Linux and Windows.

 ### Linux
 Make the php file executable: